Tutorials

 sparkle construct portfolio selector --selector-timeout 1000

-sparkle wait #Wait for the computation to be done
+sparkle jobs # Wait for the computation to be done

 And generate the report.
 When running on the PTN/PTN2 data sets, you can compare the two to see the impact of different feature extractors.